 In 1973, he moved to France where he focused for a while on sculpture.
 Over the years, he has refined and simplified his palette, akin to the restrictions of the 16th Century masters, working with but four colours.
 Today Botero is a national hero and a renowned artist who has exhibited at many of the most prestigious galleries and museums around the globe.
 His work hangs in numerous important collections including the Museum of Modern Art in New York, the Hirshhorn Museum and Sculpture Garden at the Smithsonian Institution in Washington, DC, the Museum Moderne Kunst in Vienna, Austria, the Solomon R. Guggenheim Museum in New York and the State Hermitage Museum in St. Petersburg, Russia to name a few.

-Botero’s portraits of rotund figures and animals reflect a multi-layered history of education and art that also express a political awareness of contemporary life in Columbia.
+Botero’s portraits of rotund figures and animals reflect a multi-layered history of education and art that also expresses a political awareness of contemporary life in Columbia.
 The artist continues to create today, expanding his ideas, reflecting and challenging his audience while evoking a subtle beauty that is timeless yet very much revealing of our time.

 2010 Glenbow Museum, Calgary